Abeautifulsnow/awesomeLibrary/README.md

 * [kitty](https://github.com/kovidgoyal/kitty) - Cross-platform, fast, feature-rich, GPU based terminal
 * [django-markdownx](https://github.com/neutronX/django-markdownx) - Comprehensive Markdown plugin built for Django
 * [docker-py](https://github.com/docker/docker-py) - A Python library for the Docker Engine API
+* [myGPTReader](https://github.com/madawei2699/myGPTReader) - myGPTReader is a slack bot that can read any webpage, ebook or document and summarize it with chatGPT.
+It can also talk to you via voice using the content in the channel.

 ### rust
 * [rustdesk](https://github.com/rustdesk/rustdesk) Yet another remote desktop software